Yankees vs. Tigers Player Props Betting Odds

-Player props are listed for Gleyber Torres and Spencer Torkelson, among others, when the New York Yankees visit the Detroit Tigers at Comerica Park on Thursday at 1:10 PM ET.
+Player props are listed for Gleyber Torres and Spencer Torkelson, among others, when the New York Yankees host the Detroit Tigers at Yankee Stadium on Tuesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!